admin-cf-1/cardano-coin-selection/information/specification.md

 All coin selection algorithms used by Cardano Wallet implement a _common interface_.

-Essentially, a coin selection algorithm is simply a _pure mathematical function_ that, when applied to a standard set of parameters, will produce a standard set of results.
+Essentially, a coin selection algorithm is simply a _mathematical function_ that when applied to a standard set of parameters, will produce a standard set of results.

 This section defines the standard parameters accepted by coin selection algorithms used in Cardano Wallet, the standard results returned, as well as